buildo/formo/website/docs/recommended-patterns.md

 title: Recommended patterns
 ---

-In order to make the best out of `useFormo` we recommend a few patterns.
+In order to make the best out of `formo` we recommend a few patterns.

 ## Avoid using native form elements directly

-`useFormo`'s utility functions are designed to return precise and type-safe data.
+`formo`'s utility functions are designed to return precise and type-safe data.
 For instance, you may notice that `onChange` accepts a precise type (matching `value`), as opposed to a more generic `Event`.

 For this reason, we recommend defining your own wrappers for native form elements, in order to gain type-safety.